-This website is about the Working Group on Political Inequality within the Committee on Political Sociology, which is comprised of the International Sociological Association Research Committee on Political Sociology (ISA RC18) and the International Political Science Association Research Committee on Political Sociology (IPSA RC6) .
-This document outlines the organizing ideas and structure of the Working Group and its proposed activities.
+This website is a product of the Working Group on Political Inequality within the Committee on Political Sociology, composed of the International Sociological Association Research Committee on Political Sociology (ISA RC 18) and the International Political Science Association Research Committee on Political Sociology (IPSA RC 6).

 The purpose of the Working Group on Political Inequality is to (a) publish research in first rate social science journals and high quality monographs on issues of political inequality, (b) to encourage members and affiliated professionals to write funding proposals to obtain grants, fellowships and other awards related to political inequality, (c) organize conferences and similar events dedicated to presenting first-rate research on political inequality, (d) facilitate the international collaboration of scholars interested in the field of political inequality, and (e) encourage the scholarly community to become official members of ISA RC18 and IPSA RC6.
 Aims of the Working Group are consistent with the Statutes of ISA RC18 and the Objectives of IPSA RC6.

-The Working Group is organized around the concept of political inequality as a distinct form of social stratification and as a subfield of political sociology.
-Political inequality can be defined as the extent to which groups are unequal in their influence over the decisions made in governance structures (noting that this is just one possible definition).
+The Working Group is organized around the concept of political inequality as a distinct dimension of democracy and of social stratification and it is a subfield of political sociology.
+Political inequality has many definitions.
 Social scientists have long argued that political power is a key dimension of stratification, yet few empirically analyze political inequality.
-Most discussions of political inequality consist of philosophical debates over whether political equality is possible, or even necessary for democratic functioning.
 The few empirical discussions of political inequality neither explicitly discuss the theoretical or methodological implications of their concepts and measures nor how they can be applied cross-nationally.
 This is a huge gap in our knowledge of how modern societies work.

 The Working Group takes the 2004 American Political Science Association Task Force on Inequality and American Democracy as the starting point, and applies and modifies their concept of political inequality cross-nationally.
 In their 2004 report, “American Democracy in an Age of Rising Inequality,” the APSA Task Force identified three foci of political inequality: citizen voice, government responsiveness, and patterns of public policy making.
 The upshot is that the disadvantaged are lesser represented and lesser involved in political participation, government officials are less inclined to be responsive to the preferences of the disadvantaged, and public policy often fails to address the needs of the disadvantaged.